/keɪs-beɪst kɔz əv ˈækʃən/ – Phrase

 Definition: căn cứ để kiện theo hồ sơ vụ án

-A more throughout explanation: A case-based cause of action refers to a legal claim or basis for a lawsuit that arises from specific facts and circumstances of a particular case or situation.
+A more thorough explanation: A case-based cause of action refers to a legal claim or basis for a lawsuit that arises from specific facts and circumstances of a particular case or situation.
 It is a cause of action that is based on the unique details and events of a specific case, as opposed to a general legal principle or statute.
 In other words, the cause of action is derived from the specific facts and circumstances of the case at hand.

 Example: In the case of Smith v.
 Jones, the plaintiff’s case-based cause of action for breach of contract was dismissed by the court due to lack of evidence.